uixss/MASSACRE-IG/README.md

 - The script uses hardcoded headers and data fields required by Instagram's support form.
 - Ensure to use this responsibly and within the bounds of ethical usage.

+## ⚠️ Disclaimer
+This tool is for educational purposes only.
+Use responsibly and ensure compliance with Telegram's terms of service.

+## 🤝 Contributing
+Feel free to submit issues or pull requests to improve the project!